Projects

 Creative Writing and Refugees

-This project seeks to investigate a phenomenon which runs throughout the twentieth century – the desire to associate refugees with stories, and the compulsion by charities, organisations and other groups to ask refugees to tell those stories.
+I am still investigating this phenomenon, which underpins so much of my written work, my research and even my day job.
+It is fascinating that refugees continue to be associated with stories and with divulging certain truths and traumas by everyone from charity organisations to funders, the government to school outreach programmes.
 This work can be hugely enriching for refugees and for the organisations and communities who work with them, but it can also be dangerously re-traumatising, opening old wounds that arts practitioners are often ill-equipped to deal with.
-The project asks why writing with refugees has always seemed like a useful and even therapeutic use of creative writing, as well as asking what checks and balances should be in place in order to ensure that this is a safe and responsible practice for all.
+My project asks why writing with refugees has always seemed like a useful and even therapeutic use of creative writing, as well as asking what checks and balances should be in place in order to ensure that this is a safe and responsible practice for all.